kraktos/SimpleSearch/README.md

 * What improvements would you make, and in what order of priority?
   + implement better relevance ranking models (BM25 or probabilistic rankings)
   + parallelized implementation wherever possible
+  + evaluation of results, against some available gold standard for the dataset or create one.
-  + Even further, index partioning over multiple nodes.
+  + Even further, index partitioning over multiple nodes.
 So, clusters might help here.